How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 TFTs are important because they allow mapping of data flows to suitable QoS levels.
 This is essential for handling the increasing demands of high bandwidth applications.
 We’ll explore what TFTs are, why they matter, and how they operate within the Evolved Packet System.
 Key concepts around TFT signaling and usage will be covered to help better comprehend their pivotal role in traffic management in LTE networks.

-Understanding Traffic Flow Templates (TFTs)
+What are Traffic Flow Templates (TFTs) and how do they work?

 Traffic Flow Templates (TFTs) are packet filters that map different data flows to appropriate EPS bearers in LTE networks.
 They enable the multiplexing of various traffic flows onto shared bearers and are key to managing quality of service (QoS).